openanalytics/shinyproxy-operator/docs/deployment/README.md

 # Deployment of ShinyProxy operator

-This directory both contains a set of bases that can directly be used to deploy the ShinyProxy Operator.
+This directory contains a set of bases that can directly be used to deploy the ShinyProxy Operator.
 It also contains some example deployments in the `overlays` directory.

 ## Component and dependencies